lydell/LinkHints/.github/ISSUE_TEMPLATE/6--feature-request.md

 All feature requests have their roots in some problem you have.
 Please describe it here!

-Note: If you say "on some sites" please paste an example URL (copy from the address bar) here!
+Note: If you say “on some sites” please paste an example URL (copy from the address bar) here!
 -->